mjbrisebois/holochain-client-js/docs/API_AdminClient.md

 - `path` - (*required*) file path for a app package
 - `options` - optional input
   - `options.membrane_proof` - an object of key/values that correspond to
-      - `key` - a DNA nickname matching one in the app manifest
+      - `key` - a DNA role ID matching one in the app manifest
       - `value` - proof, if required by the DNA
   - `options.uid` - override UID in the DNA bundle manifest
     - defaults to `null`